api3dao/old-api3-docs/request-response-protocol/authorizer.md

 There are two main points to consider about how authorization policies are implemented:

 1. If the policies are kept off-chain, the requester cannot see them or check if they satisfy them.
-Furthermore, the provider updating the policies (e.g., increasing the service fees) requires off-chain coordination.
+Furthermore, the provider updating the policies (e.g., increasing the service fees) requires off-chain coordination with the requester.
 2. Embedding the policies in the request–response loop results in a gas cost overhead.

 Based on these considerations, Airnode uses a hybrid method.